 What happens at sessions/lessons for private consults?First we'll sit and talk.
 We'll ask you what the behavioural problem is, find out where it happens, find out what you've done to rectify the problem, and talk about possible solutions.

 How many appointments will be required ?This depends on the problem that you are seeking help with.
 If it is the short and sharp session and your problems are solved, that's great.
 Phone or email support is always available.
-We'll give you a call or an email and ask how it's going.
-Alternatively, you can ring us with updates.
+Give us a ring us with updates.